-Undergraduate students may earn credits for the knowledge or skills they have mastered outside the classroom through volunteer work, employment, travel programs, organizations or other comparable sources.
+Undergraduate students may earn credits for the knowledge or skills they have mastered outside the classroom through volunteer work, employment, travel programs, organizations or other comparable sources

-Students are required to meet with an academic advisor to discuss these options.
+Students are required to meet with an academic advisor to discuss these options portfolio.
+The individual components of the portfolio are covered in selfpaced segments

-Prior to applying for the Portfolio Assessment option, students are required to successfully complete ENG1020 Rhetoric & Composition I, or a higher-level writing course.
-Students applying for a graduate-level portfolio must possess an awarded bachelor's degree.
+Prior to applying for the Portfolio Assessment option, students are required o successfully complete ENG1020 Rhetoric & Composition I, or a higher-level writing course.
+Students applying for a graduate-level portfolio must possess an awarded bachelor's degree

-Students must complete the mandatory online Portfolio Development Seminar before submitting a finalized portfolio for review.
-While there are no regularly scheduled meetings, students are expected to participate in the seminar activities that lead toward the completion of the portfolio.
-The individual components of the portfolio are covered in self-paced segments.
+Students must complete the mandatory online Portfolio Development Seminar before submitting a finalized portfolio for review While there are no regularly scheduled meetings, students are expected to participate in the seminar activities that lead to ard the completion of the

-Portfolios must be submitted within six months of the published seminar begin date.
+Por folios must be submitted within six months of the published seminar begin date.
 Completed portfolios are submitted electronically to the appropriate department designee for review.
-The portfolio must contain a narrative and evidence that reflects demonstrated proficiency meeting at least 70% of the respective course outcomes for undergraduate portfolios and 83% for graduate portfolios.
+The portfolio must contain a narrative and evidence that reflects demonstrated proficiency mee ing at least 70% of the respective course outcomes for undergraduate portfolios and 83% for graduate portfolios.
 Students are notified of the outcome once the assessment is completed.
-If credit is denied for a portfolio, the student has 10 days upon notification to file a written appeal for review.
+If credit is denied for a portfolio, the student has 10 days upon notification to file a written appeal for review

 Participation in the prior learning seminar does not constitute enrollment at Johnson & Wales University.
-As such, any fees associated with involvement in the portfolio seminar are not eligible for financial aid.
+As such, any fees associated with involvement in he portfolio seminar are not eligible for financial aid

 Visit Testing Services to review additional policies, eligible courses, deadlines and fees.
+Students must meet with their assigned academic advisor to review eligibility and submit the portfolio application.